-Nature of activities: Thurgood Marshall Academy d/b/a Thurgood Marshall Academy Public Charter High School (TMA) is a not-for-profit entity incorporated on May 24, 2000, under the laws of the District of Columbia.
+Nature of activities: Thurgood Marshall Academy d/b/a Thurgood Marshall Academy Public Charter High School (TMA or the Academy) is a not-for-profit entity incorporated on May 24, 2000, under the laws of the District of Columbia.
 TMA is a District of Columbia public charter school for grades 9 through 12.